DrtJordan/docs/project/2345/service/hadoop-cluster.md

 dw_service_818

+只读
+readonly
+readonly_818

+GRANT SELECT ON dm_db.* TO 'readonly'@'%' IDENTIFIED BY 'readonly_818' WITH GRANT OPTION;
+flush privileges;

 CREATE DATABASE `dw_service` /*!40100 DEFAULT CHARACTER SET utf8 */;
 GRANT ALL PRIVILEGES ON dw_service.* TO 'dw_service'@'%' IDENTIFIED BY 'dw_service_818' WITH GRANT OPTION;
 flush privileges;